learn-co-curriculum/dsc-introduction-to-neural-networks/README.md

 ## Objectives
 You will be able to:
-* what neural networks are, and what they can achieve
+* explain what neural networks are, and what they can achieve
-* why they are so popular
-* how logistic regression can be seen as a very introductory neural network, and how you can implement it
+* explain the basic architecture of a neural network

 ## What is a neural network?